itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 2.2.7 Extract Parameters

-​	Firstly, the names of the folders used to store the extracted data for the real and imaginary components of the refractive index should be defined.
+​Firstly, the names of the folders used to store the extracted data for the real and imaginary components of the refractive index should be defined.

 ```python
 Iac_real_folder = plot_path + project_name + "Iac_real"